snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 System Design needs less preparation and comes with experience on the job as well as reading blog posts, articles and papers about new developments in your field of work.
 The importance of these rounds increases compared to coding interview depends on the seniority of the role you are shooting for.

-From a preparation standpoint, consider:
+From a preparation standpoint, you ideally don't want to prepare for these all at one go.
+Instead, start from the get go all the way to when you start interviewing.
+Consider:

 - Reading books on design

     [Designing Data-Intensive Applications by Martin Kleppmann](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) is one of the best books to brush up on design skills.

-- Interview spcific resources online
+- Interview specific resources online

     [donnemartin's System Design Primer](https://github.com/donnemartin/system-design-primer) is an excellent read resource for a quick recap on basic infrastructure system design principles.

 - Read seminal papers or articles about how these systems were designed.
     - [https://paperswithcode.com](https://paperswithcode.com/) has curated list of top AI papers.
     - [https://blog.acolyer.org](https://blog.acolyer.org/) or The Morning Paper is an incredible resource for top papers summarized well.

 - Tech blogs
     - [http://highscalability.com](http://highscalability.com/) for scalable backend designing and curated experience stories.
+    - [InfoQ's YouTube channel](https://www.youtube.com/user/MarakanaTechTV) has great videos about a lot of interesting topics.
     - Netflix's blog is great: [https://netflixtechblog.com](https://netflixtechblog.com/)
-    - Almost every tech companies will have a tech blog, so pick your favorite!
+    - Almost every tech company has a blog, so pick your favorite!

 ## Warming up